 Take note of how easy it is to get to the venue; how long is the walk from the tube?
 Will your guests need a taxi from the nearest train station?
 Is there parking?
 Getting your guests to the door in a stress-free state will help to kick off your event the right way.

 You want your guests to be taken on a 'journey' through your event, so organise the space with a clear idea of where the entrances and exits are located so as not to interrupt the flow.
-Also make sure your venue is accessible for all your guests, check for disabled access and lifts are a must.
+Also make sure your venue is accessible for all your guests: check for disabled access and ensure lifts and ramps are in place.

 Don't forget to consider loading access and parking specifically for your event suppliers checking access times and height restrictions.

 Will you require a registration/welcome desk?
 Check to see where this could be located and consider your attendee journey to make it a seamless experience.
 If possible, bring your registration supplier down to the venue too, so they can see for themselves if they'll have everything they need.

 This will affect the 'flow' of your event as well, so again it's useful to picture how the space will be used and whether the bar and kitchen are in sensible and suitable locations.

 Check the location of the cloakroom and assess whether you might need multiple, then work out the best way to use these to avoid queues.

 How many times have you judged a restaurant or venue by the bathrooms?
 Yup, everyone does it, so make sure you check them out to make sure they're up to scratch - no one likes a disappointing loo.
 Also make sure there are enough for the size of your event.